 Refugee Sponsorship in the Diocese

 The Diocese has been active in the ministry of refugee sponsorship since 1979.
-In that year, the Diocese became a Sponsorship Agreement Holder with the federal government’s Department of Citizenship and Immigration Canada.
+In that year, the Diocese became a Sponsorship Agreement Holder (SAH) with the federal government’s (now named) Department of Immigration, Refugeess and Citizenship Canada.

 Who is a refugee?

 The United Nations defines a refugee as a person “who owing to a well founded fear of being persecuted for reason of race, religion, nationality, membership in a particular social group, or political opinion, is outside the country of his or her nationality, and is unable or, owing to such fear, is unwilling to avail him or herself of the protection of that country.”